JoaoMagnago/02-ignite-timer/README.md

 * [Zod](https://zod.dev/) (for form validation)
 * [date-fns](https://date-fns.org/) (for time manipulation methods and logic)

+Try it for yourself!
+Here is the [deployed application](https://02-ignite-timer-wine.vercel.app/).

 ---
 Made as part of the **Ignite** course [@Rocketseat](https://www.rocketseat.com.br/).